dominiksinsaarland/DocSCAN/README.md

-# SCAN_for_NLP
+# DocSCAN

-Learning from Neighbors: Unsupervised Text Classification
+This is the code base for our paper [DocSCAN: Unsupervised Text Classification via Learning from Neighbors](https://arxiv.org/abs/2105.04024)

 ## Installation